Joseph Chambers (politician)

 Joseph Chambers (1815 – 16 July 1884) was an English-born Australian politician.

 He was born in Portsmouth and worked as a solicitor before entering politics.
 On 25 November 1843 he married Mary Jane Way; his second marriage, on 13 October 1873, was to widow Mary Kelly.
+He had five children with Mary Jane Way; George Chambers, Bladgen Chambers, Josephine Mary Chambers, Mary Chambers, and Preston Chambers.

+He was nominated on June 16th, 1859 and the Polling was on June 18th.
+He won the vote 210 to 131 against his opponent James Dickson.
 He was elected to the New South Wales Legislative Assembly for East Maitland at the 1859 election, but his seat was declared vacant two months later on his appointment as Crown Prosecutor at Quarter Sessions, allocated to the Western District.